UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/group_management/index.md

 Students in your class group will only be able to access files and directories owned by the class group.
 This means they will not be able to access files and directories owned by your standard research group.

 ### Running Jobs and Allocations
 Due to Arizona sales tax restrictions, class groups may only use the windfall queue on Puma.
 However, standard hours may be used by students on Ocelote.
-To submit standard jobs on Ocelote, students will use the class group's name for the ```--account``` SLURM directive.
+To submit standard jobs on Ocelote, students will use the class group's name for the ```--account``` Slurm directive.
 For example:

 ```bash
 #SBATCH --account=hpc101